Laurence McKeown: Background and IRA activity

 McKeown was born in 1956 in Randalstown, County Antrim, Northern Ireland.
 He attended St Malachy's College, Belfast.
 As a teenager, McKeown had ambitions of becoming an architect and started working in the offices of a quantity surveyor when aged 15.
 When aged 16 he joined the IRA.
 He said of joining the IRA: "There was a lot of soul-searching.
 It's not like joining a state army, where someone signs their name, gets a uniform and rifle, and the chaplain blesses them."
 In August 1976, McKeown was arrested and charged with causing a series of bomb explosions and the attempted murder of a member of the Royal Ulster Constabulary.
 At his trial in April 1977, McKeown was found guilty and sentenced to life imprisonment in the Maze Prison.
 McKeown refused to recognise the courts.

 Imprisonment and hunger strike

-McKeown took part in the blanket at the Maze Prison upon arrival in 1978 with the aim of resecuring Special Category Status for convicted paramilitary prisoners, which had been lost in 1975.
+McKeown took part in the blanket protest at the Maze Prison upon arrival in 1977 with the aim of resecuring Special Category Status for convicted paramilitary prisoners, which had been lost in 1975.
 He then joined the subsequent no-wash protest in 1978.
 In late 1980 the protest escalated and seven prisoners took part in a hunger strike, aimed at restoring political status by securing what were known as the "Five Demands":